-LSU’s Lane Kiffin might have received a pay increase as he moved to Baton Rouge from Oxford, Mississippi, going from $9 million a year to $13 million a year, but that doesn’t prevent him from suffering from the age-old disappointment of receiving weird Christmas presents.
+LSU’s Lane Kiffin might have received a pay increase as he moved to Baton Rouge from Oxford, Mississippi, but that doesn’t prevent him from suffering from the age-old disappointment of receiving underwhelming Christmas presents.

 @landrykiffin no need for the sas #fyp #megamind ♬ original sound – Landry Kiffin

-Kiffin recently signed a $91 million deal with LSU.
-In a recent TikTok video published by his daughter, Landry Kiffin, the family can be seen opening their Christmas presents, and the LSU coach is shown giving the side-eye to his ex-wife, Layla, after she gave him a facial mask as a present.
+In a recent TikTok video posted by his daughter, Landry Kiffin, the family is seen opening their Christmas presents, and the LSU coach gives his ex-wife, Layla, the side-eye after she gives him a facial mask.
 As he looked disappointed, she told him:

 “These things are supposed to be awesome.
 Like you put them on your forehead.”